curl/everything-curl/sourcecode.md

 few (but hopefully growing number of) files use the .md extension to signify that.

-Ost of these documents are provided shown on the curl web site in a format that is automatically converted to a web friendly format.
+Most of these documents are also shown on the curl web site automatically converted from text to a web friendly format/look.

 - `BINDINGS`: lists all known libcurl language bindings and where to find them
 - `BUGS`: how to report bugs and where